ocadotechnology/pass4s/docs/localstack.md

  - Subscription between the two, making the messages from `local_sns` to be pushed to `local_queue`
  - Bucket `large-messages` in case you want to use [s3 proxy](modules/s3proxy)

 Please notice how for queue creation we use `--attributes 'RawMessageDelivery=true'`.
 This is done intentionally, make sure to use this attribute with your production setup to avoid communication issues.
+We add this because we don't want AWS to try interpreting our JSON message contents.
+To find out more check out https://docs.aws.amazon.com/sns/latest/dg/sns-large-payload-raw-message-delivery.html